 Fast forward to 1964.
 I am eleven, years past believing in Santa.
 My father is dead, and my mother has assumed the role of making sure my sister and I have plenty of gifts to open on Christmas day.
 She manages this on Social Security payments and layaway plans, but the stress of choosing what to buy her increasingly selective older daughter has forced my mother into simply asking me to make a list.
 A list!
 Carte blanche to pour out my material desires.
 I carefully consider my wants through the narrow prism of a self-centered and self-conscious pre-teen.
 At the top of the list I write: Beatles Album – “A Hard Day’s Night.”

 And it continued, with ribbed “poor boy” sweaters and manicure sets, a Kodak Brownie camera and Ambush cologne.
 Desire and hormones were converging, and the list grew and grew.
 A few weeks before Christmas day I decided to nose around my mother’s closet, hoping to find evidence of granted wishes.
-High up on a shelf I saw it, flat and graphic, with my Liverpool heartthrobs’ faces teasing me without sound.
+High up on a shelf I saw it, flat and graphic, with my Liverpool heartthrobs’ faces teasing me a soundless “yeah, yeah, yeah!”
 My initial thrill that I would be playing this nonstop on our Magnavox stereo was soon eclipsed by a sense that I had ruined something in the tenuous weave of our family fabric.
 I no longer believed in Santa, or that any man could make me happy with material gifts.
 But I did believe in my mother’s sincere efforts to provide me with my heart’s desires.

 The morning we opened our gifts, I acted surprised.
 But I was disturbed and ashamed of myself for reasons far more complicated than an eleven-year-old girl could fathom.